The SCL Awards

 SCL Jury Award: An SCL Jury Award is intended for those projects of outstanding achievement that do not conform to the requirements of the competitive categories of the SCL Awards.
 For SCL Jury Awards, all entrants are adjudicated by the SCL Board of Directors.
 Members may submit their projects for consideration but there are no nominations.
 There may be one, multiple, or no awards given.
 The winner(s), if any, will be announced prior to the awards ceremony.

 1. All entries will be reviewed for eligibility and categorization by the SCL Awards Committee.
 Competitive categories are determined by the medium or venue of initial public performance or commercial release.

 4. The Spirit of Collaboration Award is determined by the SCL Awards Committee and Board of Directors.

-4. The score or song must be an original work, submitted by the composer/songwriter and in the given names of the composer/songwriter.
+5. The score or song must be an original work, submitted by the composer/songwriter and in the given names of the composer/songwriter.
 Pseudonyms will not be accepted on the entry.

 Entry Fees & Procedures

-- Current voting SCL composer/songwriter members may submit one free entry in each category.
+1. Current voting SCL members may submit one free entry in each category (below).
+Additional entries within the same category will incur a fee of $100.
 Member entries will be subject to verification of current membership status by the SCL Awards Committee.